smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_custom_container/README.md

 # TypeScript Custom MCP Server with Express

-A custom example of creating an MCP (Model Context Protocol) server using TypeScript, Express.js, and HTTP transport, designed to work with Smithery.
+A simple example of an MCP server implemented using the official MCP TypeScript SDK.
+This server is designed to run on both locally (with STDIO transport) and hosted on Smithery (HTTP transport and custom container).

-## What This Does
+## About the server

 This server provides a `count_characters` tool that counts occurrences of a specific character in text.
-Unlike the quickstart example, this implementation uses Express.js with HTTP transport, making it suitable for web-based deployments and custom server configurations.

 ## Prerequisites

 - Node.js 18 or higher
-- npm or yarn package manager
+- npm package manager

 ## Quick Start